 There is nothing more comfortable than sitting next to a warm fire, especially if you’ve been hiking in the rain or are camping on a snowy mountainside.
 A fire can provide a sense of safety in the wildest terrain.

-Fires will repel both incest and animals, two functions that are crucial when camping in the wilderness.
+Fires will repel both insects and animals, two functions that are crucial when camping in the wilderness.
 Both fire and the smoke it creates will keep pesky bugs away.

 The heat that a fire provides can save lives in a survival situation by allowing you to purify water and cook meat and vegetables for food.
 Fires will also provide you with the opportunity to burn any waste that you can’t dispose of and don’t want to leave in the wilderness, such as plastics, Styrofoam, and paper.